 Here's the most important point, though.
 If the pandemic ended tomorrow, the value of developing a cloud-based platform with this kind of functionality would remain.
 This isn't just about the technology.
 It's about the unwavering mission for any hotel, resort, or casino to always deliver guest comfort in a welcoming atmosphere.
 Scaling toward where hotels, resorts, and casinos need to be, under any conditions, is always the goal.
 The parameters around what that means will change, as they always do.
 The difference will be the digital reach to quickly scale in response to shifting trends and economic realities.
 Consider our present times as a clarion call to hoteliers to create more visibility, deepen connections between teams, increase intelligence, and empower staff to better anticipate and be ready for that change.

 Infor is a global leader in business cloud software specialized by industry.
+We develop complete solutions for our focus industries.
 Infor's mission-critical enterprise applications and services are designed to deliver sustainable operational advantages with security and faster time to value.
-We are obsessed with delivering successful business outcomes for customers.
 Over 60,000 organizations in more than 175 countries rely on Infor's 17,000 employees to help achieve their business goals.
 As a Koch company, our financial strength, ownership structure, and long-term view empower us to foster enduring, mutually beneficial relationships with our customers.
 Visit www.infor.com.